EMPOWERING EDUCATORS FOR PEACE

 Marc Levitte: Moderator – Executive coach; Senior Facilitator, the Art of Hosting.

 Rachidi Adam: President, Paix et Education; Assistant Administratif, FODEFCA

-Philippe Rio: He is Vice-President in charge of sustainable development, energy transition, the water cycle and biodiversity of Grand Paris Sud, Vice-President of City and Suburbs and President of the Association “Maires pour la Paix France”.
+Philippe Rio: Mayor, Grigny, France; Vice-President, sustainable development, energy transition, water cycle and biodiversity, Grand Paris Sud; Vice-President of City and Suburbs; President, Association “Maires pour la Paix France”.
 On September 13, 2021, the World Mayor Foundation named him “Best Mayor in the World”.

 Part 6: Peace & Planet